bchangg/on-air-device/firmware/README.md

-# Make sure you install python
+# Make sure python is installed

 # Check if driver is working and device is connected